exoplatform/exo-documentation/docs/SpaceTemplates.rst

 Creating a new template
 ============================

-You can define a new space template by configuration using "registerSpaceTemplatePlugin" method of the "SpaceTemplateService".
+You can define a new space template by configuration using ``registerSpaceTemplatePlugin`` method of the ``org.exoplatform.social.core.space.spi.SpaceTemplateService``.
 A space template consists of *name*, *visibility*, *registration*, *banner*, *home application* and *applications list*.
 To do so, you have to add the following configuration to your portal configuration: